-This is the sixth loan limit increase in the last six years, and it will take effect in most areas throughout the United States due to rising home values, with the exception of 4 specific counties or county equivalents.
+This is the eighth loan limit increase in the last eight years, and it will take effect in most areas throughout the United States due to rising home values, with the exception of 5 specific counties or county equivalents.

 Conforming loan limits determine the threshold at which home loans start being considered jumbo loans.
 This year’s change means that the cutoff point for mortgages shifting from conforming loans to jumbo loans is higher.